sensu/sensu-docs/content/sensu-enterprise/2.8/_index.md

 - **Intuitive API and dashboard interfaces with scalable access control**

-Sensu Enterprise includes a [dashboard][18] to aggregate monitoring data across multiple datacenters and provide a unified view of your system.
+Sensu Enterprise includes a [dashboard][18] to aggregate monitoring data across multiple environments, providing a unified view.
 The Sensu Enterprise Dashboard delivers visibility at scale with comprehensive and granular [role-based access controls][25] featuring support for LDAP, GitHub, GitHub Enterprise, and GitLab authentication.

 **Sensu Enterprise Dashboard:**